-A watt is a unit of electricity, one amp (a huge number of electrons) moving around in a conductor, pushed by a force of one volt.
-One watt per second is also one joule).
-A kilowatt hour is 1,000 watts per hour or 3,600,000 Joules.
+A watt is a unit of electricity, one amp moving in a one ohm conductor, pushed by a force of one volt.

 The BTU (British Thermal Unit) is the amount of heat needed to raise the temperature of one cubic foot of water one degree Fahrenheit, which is also equal to 1055.06 joules

-You should care because all are involved in your home heating bill is a measure of energy that you have to pay for.
+You should care because your home heating bill is a measure of energy that you have to pay for.
 If you live in Edmonton your home is almost certainly heated by natural gas, you may also be using gas for heating water, cooking or drying laundry.

 Natural gas sold in Edmonton is billed as gigajoules.
 Home gas meters read in cubic feet.
-Gas furnaces are rated by BTUs per hour, electric heaters use electricity measured in kilowatts, but are typically sold by their BTU output.
+Gas furnaces are rated by BTUs per hour, electric heaters use electricity measured in watts, but may also be sold by their BTU output.